richafnu/Viva/Viva/engage/eac-answers-faq.md

 **Can admins disable the Answers Digest sent to their organization?**

-Currently, admins can't configure or disable the automated Answers Digest emails from Answers in Viva.
+Admins can't configure or disable the automated Answers Digest emails from Answers in Viva.

 **Is guest access permitted for Answers?**

 Answers doesn't support guest access.

-**Can our organization use Answers without Topics?**
+**Can our organization use Answers without topics?**

-Yes, Answers works with or without Viva Topics for users with the Viva Engage Knowledge Service plan.
-Employees with Viva Topics licensing have additional knowledge management experiences, such as Topics cards on hover and AI-suggested topics.
-In 2025, Viva Topics will be retired, but a simplified topics model will continue in Viva Engage.
-For details about the Viva Topics retirement, see [Changes coming to Topics](/microsoft-365/topics/changes-coming-to-topics?view=o365-worldwide).
+Viva Engage supports a simplified topics experience as a subset of Answers.
+All licensed users can subscribe to topics in Answers' **Discover new topics** panel.

 **Why can’t users in my organization access Answers?**

 Check that your Viva Engage network meets the [technical requirements](/viva/engage/eac-answers-overview-setup), and your users have the correct license to access Answers.
-Your Viva Engage network must be in Native mode and have legacy Viva Engage topics migrated to Topics.
+Your Viva Engage network have legacy Viva Engage topics migrated to Topics.

 ## See also